felipenmartins/Robotics-Simulation-Labs/Lab6/ReadMe.md

 [leftSpeed, rightSpeed] = wheel_speed_commands(u_ref, w_ref, D, R)
 ```

 The variable _a_ contains the distance [m] between the point whose position is being controlled and the center point between the wheels.
 The value of _a_ can be arbitrary.
 The smaller the value of _a_, the closer to the center the controlled point is.
 But, _a_ **cannot** be equal to zero.
 Very small values can cause accuracy problems due to rounding errors.
 Recommended values are 'a = 0.05' or 'a = 0.1'.
-The other variables used in the functions above were defined in [Lab 3](../Lab3).
+The other variables used in the functions above were defined in [Lab 4](../Lab4).

 Explanation about the trajectory tracking controller can be found in section 4 of [[1](https://www.intechopen.com/books/applications-of-mobile-robots/motion-control-and-velocity-based-dynamic-compensation-for-mobile-robots)].
 The controller equation to be implemented here is equation (20).
-This controller was first presented in [[2]](https://www.sciencedirect.com/science/article/abs/pii/S0967066108000373?via%3Dihub), where more details about its stability are given.
-See references at the bottom of this page.
+This controller was first presented in [[2](https://www.sciencedirect.com/science/article/abs/pii/S0967066108000373?via%3Dihub)], where more details about its stability are given.
+More details about the dynamic model, including its mathematical properties, is given in [[3](https://link.springer.com/article/10.1007/s10846-016-0381-9)] See references at the bottom of this page.

 The tasks are listed below: